Who May Borrow Library Materials?

 - TexShare: 10 books

 All materials are subject to recall after 14 days.
-Library patrons who do not return recalled materials promptly will be assessed a fine of $1.00 per day per book to a maximum fine of $25.00.
+Overdue recalled materials promptly accrue a fine of $1.00 per day per book to a maximum fine of $25.00.

-If you are unable to locate a book that the on-line catalog indicates should be on the shelf, we are able to assist you in searching for it.
-Please come to the Library Service Desk.
-If material you need has been checked out to someone else, please discuss the matter with personnel at the Library Service Desk.
-We'll be happy to show you how to place a recall on the material.
+If you are unable to locate a book, library personnel can assist you in searching for it; inquire at the Library Service Desk.
+If material you need has been checked out to someone else, we can show you how to place a recall.

-Sam Houston State University students, faculty, and staff who intend to use libraries at other institutions may apply for a TexShare Card.
-The TexShare Card allows you to borrow material at another participating library.
+SHSU students, faculty, and staff may apply for a TexShare Card, which allows the user to borrow material from another participating library.

-- You may apply online, or fill out a paper application at the Library Service Desk.
+- Apply online or at the Service Desk.